-He has collaborated with distinguished conductors such as Ingo Metzmacher, Pinchas Steinberg, Marek Janowski, Jacques Mercier, Paul Polivnick, Gisèle Ben-Dor, Peter Burian, Enrique Diemecke, Patrick Fournillier, Daniel Klajner, Alexei Kornienko, Marc Piollet, Carlos Miguel Prieto, Ahmed El-Saedi, Emil Tabakov, Antoni Wit.
+He has collaborated with distinguished conductors such as Ingo Metzmacher, Pinchas Steinberg, Marek Janowski, Jacques Mercier, Paul Polivnick, Gisèle Ben-Dor, Peter Burian, Enrique Diemecke, Patrick Fournillier, Daniel Klajner, Alexei Kornienko, Nicolai Alexeev, Marc Piollet, Carlos Miguel Prieto, Ahmed El-Saedi, Emil Tabakov, Antoni Wit.

-He regularly performs in Vienna, Salzburg, Graz, Klagenfurt, in the Berlin Philharmonie, in Hamburg, Bonn, Essen, Brussels, Geneva, Oslo, Bergen, Stavanger, Warsaw, Katowice, Riga, Tallinn, Belgrade, Zagreb, Ljubljana, Naples, Verone, Stresa, in Paris, Salle Gaveau, Théâtre du Châtelet, Salle Pleyel, in the international festivals of Evian, Radio-France-Montpellier, Flâneries de Reims, Aix-en-Provence, La Roque d’Anthéron, Peralada, Ravello, but also in the operas of Avignon, Lille, Marseille, Nancy, Nice, Toulon, Tours, Versailles, Buenos Aires, Dallas.
+He regularly performs in Vienna, Salzburg, Graz, Klagenfurt, in the Berlin Philharmonie, Bonn, Essen, Hamburg, Brussels, Geneva, Oslo, Bergen, Stavanger, Warsaw, Katowice, Riga, Tallinn, Belgrade, Zagreb, Ljubljana, Naples, Verone, Stresa, in Paris, Salle Gaveau, Théâtre du Châtelet, Salle Pleyel, in the international festivals of Evian, Radio-France-Montpellier, Flâneries de Reims, Aix-en-Provence, La Roque d’Anthéron, Peralada, Ravello, but also in the operas of Avignon, Lille, Marseille, Nancy, Nice, Toulon, Tours, Versailles, Buenos Aires, Dallas.